stoermelder/vcvrack-packone/docs/Sipo.md

 ![SIPO Intro](./Sipo-intro.gif)

-This module was added in v1.2.0 of PackOne.
+SIPO was added in v1.2.0 of PackOne.